 We believe that equality at our school should permeate all aspects of school life and is the responsibility of every member of the school and wider community.
 Every member of the school community should feel safe, secure, valued and of equal worth.

-Clitheroe Royal Grammar school is an inclusive school, working towards greater equality in the whole school community.
+Clitheroe Royal Grammar School is a diverse school, working towards greater equality in the whole school community.
 We use the curriculum and teaching to enhance the self-esteem of all those it serves and to provide a learning environment in which each individual is encouraged to fulfil her or his potential.

 We make regular assessments of students’ learning and use this information to track students’ progress as they move through the school.
 As part of this process, we regularly monitor the performance of different groups to ensure that all groups of students are making the best possible progress.
 We will use this information to adjust future teaching and learning plans as necessary.
-Groupings will include ethnicity, disability, gender, free school meals entitlement (FSM) and Pupil Premium (PP).
+Groupings will include ethnicity, disability, gender, special educational needs and free school meals entitlement (FSM).

 School performance information is compared to national data and local authority data to ensure that students are making appropriate progress when compared to all schools and to schools in similar circumstances.